 Dunwoody has obtained a voluntary commitment from one developer to provide public art in their project, in an area designed as a park.

 Alpharetta has followed this approach, too.
 Roswell has embedded a requirement for public art for certain types of development in one of its overlay zoning districts.

-These provisions are most successful when they are carefully targeted - particularly to an area of the city that would benefit from art or a type of development whose users would benefit from art.
-Additionally, these requirements are most successful when they are reinforced by other approved plans, codes, guidelines and informational resources that help provide a broader basis and context for public art.
+Cities obtain the best outcomes when their approaches to public art are integrated with land use planning, public realm planning and landuse development processes.
+Approaches to private developers should be carefully targeted, particularly to an area of the city that would benefit from art or to a type of development whose users would benefit from art.
+They should be reinforced by other approved plans, codes, guidelines and informational resources that help provide a broader basis and context for public art.